Ebda3 men Masr

 Partners: Sawiris Foundation for Social Development, Caritas Egypt, Regional Association for development and Enterprises (RADE) Foundation and Yadaweya AssociationPartners: Fayoum Governorate, Tunis Village Potters Association and Alwan Foundation

-As part of Ebda3 men Masr (EMM), ALEXBANK’s flagship initiative and as an extension of ALEXBANK’s financial inclusion activities, the Bank designed a microloan product for Egyptian handcrafters in order to further empower them.
+As part of Ebda3 men Masr (EMM), ALEXBANK’s sustainability flagship initiative and as an extension of ALEXBANK’s financial inclusion activities, the Bank designed a microloan product for Egyptian handcrafters in order to further empower them.
 With competitive interest rates and simplified payments as well as a micro savings account, a debit card and a mobile wallet, the EMM microloan is reflected in ALEXBANK’s efforts in creating a microloan tailored specifically for handcrafters’ needs and the nature of the Egyptian handicrafts sector.
-In addition to the financial package, a bouquet of customized non-financial services was designed including: legal advisory services, business skills training sessions, digital marketing training and consulting services, an opportunity to sell and market products on an e-commerce platform and another opportunity to sell products in a physical store.
+In addition to the financial package, a bouquet of customized non-financial services was designed including: legal advisory services, business skills training sessions, digital marketing training and consulting services, an opportunity to sell and market products on an e-commerce platform.

 For more information about ALEXBANK’s activities in the field of social responsibility and sustainable development or if you have queries or concerns related to the environmental and social performance of projects financed by ALEXBANK, please contact us.